 Duty of care

 - TMCs must help firms protect their employees travelling on their behalf, keep them safe, be able to locate them effectively and have a strategy to proactively assist them in case of an emergency in different environments.

 Business travel is not ‘one size fits all’.
-Each law firm is unique and needs solutions tailored to its travel program, plus a dedicated and personalized service.
+Each law firm is unique and needs solutions tailored to its travel programme, plus a dedicated and personalised service.
 For this, the TMC must have an in-depth knowledge of the legal sector.
-At Reed & Mackay, we have specially trained consultants through our own Legal Travel Training Program.
+At Reed & Mackay, we have specially trained consultants through our own Legal Travel Training Programme.